CodingLeonardo/CodingLeonardo/README.md

 ### More about me...

-- 🔭 I’m currently working on Node.js, Express.js, React, Svelte, MongoDB, etc 💻.
+- 🔭 I’m currently working on Typescript, React, TailwindCSS, Express, NextJs, etc 💻.
-- 🌱 I’m currently learning Full Stack Development 🚀.
+- 🌱 I am currently learning full stack development and artificial intelligence. 🤖🚀.
-- 👯 I’m looking to collaborate on any Open Source Project involving Javascript / MERN Stack.
+- 👯 I’m looking to collaborate on any Open Source Project involving Javascript and Python.
 - 📫 How to reach me: codingleonardo@gmail.com.
 - 💻 I have worked on Python, HTML/CSS, Javascript, React, Svelte, Nodejs, Expressjs, MySQL, MongoDB, Git, etc.
 - 💬 Ask me about anything!
 I am happy to help and guide you.